Softening into life (unravelling the hardness we are taught to carry)

 I see living a softened life as less about what it looks like, and more about what it feels like.
 It is about resting in the naturalness of Life.
 It’s unravelling the hardened edges and self-protection we’ve been taught are the only ways to cope with life.
 It’s restoring a pace that is natural to us, instead of frantically trying to keep up with artificial expectations.

-And yes, this can look like slow days and nature and barefoot walks, but it can also look like a deeper spiritual dignity that is carried within the external rush of what others are doing.
-A dignity that rests beneath whatever it is you are doing, and softly infuses life with a gentle sense of ‘I am where I am meant to be.
+And yes, this can look like slow days and nature and barefoot walks, but it can also look like a deeper spiritual dignity that is carried within the external rush that can arise in daily life.
+A dignity that rests beneath whatever it is you are doing, and softly infuses your soul with a gentle sense of ‘I am where I am meant to be.
 There is no rush.
 It is safe to be me.’

 ~